 2016 - NEWS & ANALYSIS

 HOW SOLITARY BROKE A MAN NAMED BADNESS (BBC)

 Long-term solitary confinement is the norm for many people held in Australian prisons, despite the nation and its collection of justice systems all professing to be against this practice.
 Focusing on the mental breakdown of former armed robber Christopher 'Badness' Pecotic, who has spent about four years of his current term in solitary and faces a possible decade and more of it, Matt Thompson explores this black hole of 'corrections'.

-A variety of formerly Al Qaeda-affiliated rebel groups in the southern Philippines have recently declared allegiance to Islamic State.
-Is it a counterfeit caliphate or a real escalation in South East Asia?
+A variety of formerly Al Qaeda-affiliated rebel groups in the southern Philippines recently declared allegiance to Islamic State.
+But everything in this arena is more complex than it appears.
 Context is crucial.

 2015 - LONGFORM REPORTAGE

-DON'T GO TO JOLO Sulu Archipelago, southern Philippines
+DON'T GO TO JOLO -Sulu Archipelago, southern Philippines (Sydney Review of Books)

 2014 - NEWSPAPER REPORTAGE

 Plenty of people have plenty to say about drugs from a great distance, and about methamphetamine in particular.
-Matthew Thompson lets those who know crystal meth most intimately speak for themselves.
+Matt Thompson lets those who know crystal meth most intimately speak for themselves.